creativescala/creative-scala/book/src/pages/hof/hof.md

 import doodle.java2d._
 ```

 In previous sections we have seen the utility of passing functions to methods and returning functions from methods.
 In this section we'll see the usefulness of *function composition*.

 Composition, in the mathematical rather than artistic sense, means creating something more complex by combining simpler parts.
 We could say we compose the numbers 1 and 1, using addition, to produce 2.
 Composing functions means creating a function that connects the output of one component function to the input of another component function.
 Written in terms of types, function composition joins functions of type `A => B` and `B => C` to produce a function type `A => C`.
 In Scala we use the `andThen` method to do this.

 Here's an example.
 We start by defining two functions.
 The first adds a [drop shadow](https://en.wikipedia.org/wiki/Drop_shadow) to an `Image`.
-The second places an `Image` beside its mirror around the y-axis.
+The second places an `Image` beside a copy of itself mirrored around the y-axis.

 ```scala mdoc:silent
 val dropShadow = (image: Image) =>